Glucosamine and Chondroitin

 Glucosamine and Chondroitin as it relates to cEDS in Health report: Genetic Risk for Classical Ehlers-Danlos Syndrome

-Glucosamine and chondroitin are commonly used supplements that are believed to support joint health and reduce inflammation.
+Glucosamine and chondroitin are commonly used supplements that are believed to help support joint health and reduce inflammation.
 In the context of classical Ehlers-Danlos Syndrome (cEDS), which is a genetic connective tissue disorder that affects the production of collagen, these supplements may be of interest to individuals looking to manage joint pain and stiffness associated with the condition.

 Glucosamine